dasmaze/rails-echo-server/README.md

 ## Possible improvements

 - Default `/endpoints` routes might need to be protected from being overwritten.
 This should not be a problem because the route definition for them comes BEFORE the custom routes, but returning something like `409 Conflict` for those routes would still be a good idea.
-- It is currently possible to create multiple endpoints with the same path and http method combination, leading to those endpoints potentially being inaccessible.
-A uniqueness constraint for Path + Method should fix this
 - When accessing an existing endpoint path with a different HTTP method the server will respond with a 404 Not Found.
 Instead, it could respond with 405 Method Not Allowed and add the `Allow` response header with the method(s) currently supported
 - Error messages, especially for endpoint path/method combinations not found, can be improved.
 They currently return the ActiveRecord error message which indicates that the backend uses some SQL-like technology, which is not ideal from a security perspective.
 - json:api provides some good opportunities to work with paging and filtering, which could come in handy when creating lots of endpoint definitions.